MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 # In-App Updates

 Enable your testers to easily stay up to date with the latest releases.
-Integrate the App Center SDK (and the Distribution Module) for [iOS][ios-sdk], [Android][android-sdk], or [Xamarin][xamarin-sdk] to automatically enable in-app notification for new releases.
+Integrate the App Center SDK (and the Distribution Module) for [iOS][ios-sdk], [Android][android-sdk], or [Xamarin/MAUI][xamarin-sdk] to automatically enable in-app notification for new releases.
 Once completed, all [future releases][uploading] through App Center will trigger an in-app notification for each tester allowing a quick upgrade to the latest version.

 > [!IMPORTANT]
 > At this time, there are some limitations to In-App Updates: